Internal Communication ~ 17 min

 A single channel is not enough

-We’re all used to multiple communication channels in our daily lives, whether personal or professional.
-Spreading a message through just one channel means reducing drastically the possibility of reaching the intended audience.
+We’re all used to multiple channels in our daily lives, whether personal or professional.
+Spreading a message through just one internal communication channel means reducing drastically the possibility of reaching the intended audience.
 It’s important to deploy a multi-channel communication plan, in order to be sure to reach employees.

 Don’t forget to add some fun